 What Do I Think?

-When I look at this as a potential investor, I imagine the company should have at least $500,000 in excess free cash per year, right now.
-Of course, Mr Tod was bringing in about $150,000 a year, and the key question of whether he was paying himself a salary (which is always an important question to ask) wasn't answered on the show.
-I would run away from this deal, personally, but if I was a shark and the valuation was more reasonable, I would absolutely consider investing.
+When I look at this as a potential investor, I imagine the company should have at least $500,000 in excess free cash per year right now.
+Of course, Mr. Tod was bringing in about $150,000 a year, and the key question of whether he was paying himself a salary (which is always an important question to ask) wasn't answered on the show.
+I would run away from this deal, personally, but if I were a shark and the valuation was more reasonable, I would absolutely consider investing.

 Then again, I'm a glutton for punishment, and that's probably because of my own personal restaurant experiences.
 Having said that, if you have an owner who is willing to fight for the business, you're in really great shape, and Tod seemed to be a fighter (albeit with a crazy valuation).